-Children's eyes are measured with a specialized PlusOptix instrument and the readings are sent to the Vanderbilt Children's Eye Center where they are evaluated.
+Children's eyes are measured with a specialized no-contact PlusOptix instrument.
+The readings are sent to the Vanderbilt Children's Eye Center where they are evaluated.

 Many eye problems are more easily resolved when found early.
 For some vision problems, it is critical to resolve the problem early to prevent long term vision impairment or blindness.

 Thousands of children have been evaluated and referrals have been made in 4 to 5 percent of the children screened.
 Help is available to those without the means to have their child's problem diagnosed and corrected.

 Each location is supplied with an English and Spanish copy of the consent/results form.
 This form needs to be copied for each child and signed by a parent before any screening can be done.
 We can supply you with a poster to put up announcing the time and nature of the screening.
 We will arrive promptly, 15 minutes before the screening is scheduled to begin, with an assistant in most cases.
 The screening is available to any child ages 1-5 who is not now under the care of an eye doctor.
 We also do not screen developmentally delayed children as the screening will not detect neurological problems that should be addressed by a physician directly.

 On the screening day, we need an area to take the readings that is near an electrical outlet, along with 2 adult chairs and a table.
 Please have a small chair for the child being screened.
 One adult from the school needs to be available to monitor their classes.
 Since the process is very quick, it is helpful for the screener to obtain all forms for the class so that information can be entered into the computer.

 The Lions in our district usually screen upwards of 25,000 children a year.
 The Franklin Lions Club typically screens approximately 4,000 in Williamson County.